Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Schemes for Implementing the Clifford Group by Braiding

 Assume a code admits some $k$-dimensional domain wall with twists that allows for some $j$-dimensional generalised fermion, $a$, to condense.
 Such a domain wall must act on an eigenstate excitation $b$ as $b \to ab^*$ to allow for excitation $a$ to condense.
 Construct a pair of such domain walls such that each has a pair of concentric twists topologically equivalent to $S^{j-1} \times S^{j-1}$ at their boundaries.
 Add a further puncture threaded through the holes of the domain walls if $j>1$ at which $a$ cannot condense.
-This prevents excitations $a$ that condense on a topologically non-trivial loop of one of the domain walls from being absorbed by the vacuum.
+This prevents excitations $a$ that enclose the hole that condense on one of the domain walls from being absorbed by the vacuum.
 The logical $\bar{X}$ operator can then be specified by a process that propagates excitation $a$ between the pair of domain walls.
 This is equivalent up to stabilisers to a pair of excitations $b$ and $b^*$ condensing from the vacuum, excitation $b$ being propagated through the pair of domain walls, and then returning to its intial position and size without crossing through the walls again.
 This is the form in which the logical $\bar{X}$ operator was presented for the examples illustrated above.
-The logical $\bar{Z}$ operator can be realised by an operator that propagates excitation $b$ to trace out a hypersurface that encloses one of the domain walls.
+The logical $\bar{Z}$ operator can be realised by an operator that propagates excitation $b$ in a hypersurface that encloses one of the domain walls.
+This is equivalent to an operator that propagates the generalised fermion $a$ between the two twists of this domain wall, as shown in Fig.~\ref{GeneralClifford}.
 This choice of logical $\bar{X}$ and logical $\bar{Z}$ are valid since they anticommute, by the arguments of the previous paragraph.
-Swapping two defects from the same domain wall will now implement a logical $\bar{S}$ operator, and swapping the inner defect from one domain wall with the outer defect from the other will implement a logical $\bar{H}$ operator.
+Exchanging two defects from the same domain wall will now implement a logical $\bar{S}$ operator, and exchanging the inner defect from one domain wall with the outer defect from the other will implement a logical $\bar{H}$ operator.
 These operators generate the full single qubit Clifford group.
 This can be extended to the full Clifford group on a larger set of qubits by adding additional holes and using these as ancilliary defects to allow for entangling gates, analogously to in \cite{Brown}.